volfco/shmr/README.md

 ## thoughts
 - when data is first written, it is written to a single buffer file.
 SOMETHING HAPPENS and the rules are evaluated to figure out how the data is to be stored.
 This is where the shard size is determined (if applicable).
+- The logic for deciding where writes should go is handled at the Fuse layer.
+VirtualFile doesn't need to think about how to select where to write the data, just select from the given pool.